 HIV drugs are designed to keep the amount of HIV virus in your body under control by preventing the virus from reproducing (or making copies of itself).
 Sometimes HIV changes, or mutates as it makes copies of itself.
 These changes may allow the virus to overcome the effects of a drug and keep reproducing.
 When this happens, we say that HIV has developed resistance to that drug.

 Resistance is a major challenge in HIV treatment.
 Resistance decreases the ability of HIV drugs to control the virus and reduces your treatment options.
 The best way to prevent resistance is to stick closely (adhere) to your HIV drug regimen.
 With good adherence, resistance is less likely to develop.
 This gives your current drugs the best chance of working and will keep more treatment options open to you in the future.

-After infecting a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself that infect other CD4 cells.
+After infecting a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself that then infect other CD4 cells.
 This process happens very quickly -- HIV can make billions of new viruses every day.
 When making new viruses, HIV must copy its genetic information.
 Copying happens so fast that mistakes are made.
 These mistakes are called mutations, and they occur randomly.